 Art Deco architecture and buildings

-Sinuous lines, elaborate patterns, and flat, asymmetrical Japanese-inspired compositions were carved or painted onto every available surface.
-Colors ranged from elegantly muted sage and mustard to opulent lilac, gold, salmon, and robin’s egg blue.
+Throughout Art Nouveau interiors, sinuous lines, elaborate patterns, and flat, asymmetrical compositions inspired by Japanese prints were carved, cast, or painted onto nearly every available surface.
+Color palettes ranged from softly muted sage and mustard to richly opulent lilac, gold, salmon, and robin’s egg blue, reinforcing the movement’s blend of elegance and vitality.

 Art Deco architecture and buildings